 Thaddeus Stevens College of Technology has received and maintained its accreditation through the Middle States Commission on Higher Education (MSCHE or Middle States) since 1991.
-The Middle States Commission on Higher Education is a voluntary, nongovernmental, membership association that defines. maintains, and promotes educational excellence across institutions with diverse missions, student populations, and resources.
-As one of the seven regional accrediting associations within The United States, MSCHE is recognized by the U.S. Secretary of Education as well as the Council on Higher Education (CHEA).
-Institutional accreditation is required to obtain loans and grants issued by the federal government, Student Assistance Programs in Title IV of the Higher Education Act. as amended (HEA).
-As a degree granting institution.
-Thaddeus Stevens College of Technology earned and maintains accreditation through its quality assurances indicative of institutional and educational effectiveness and improvement that is obtained through a stringent evaluative peer review process.
-Compliance in meeting the seven accreditation standards is evident in the policies, processes, and procedures that guide our institution in fulfilling its mission, values, and goals associated with our student learning outcomes and operational behavior.
+Middle States is a voluntary, non-governmental, membership association that defines, maintains, and promotes educational excellence across institutions with diverse missions, student populations, and resources.
+MSCHE is recognized by the United States Department of Education and the Council for Higher Education Accreditation (CHEA) as an institutional accreditor.
+As an institutional accreditor, MSCHE evaluates institutions as a whole rather than at the level of specific programs within an institution.
+Accreditation is required to obtain loans and grants issued by the federal government, Student Assistance Programs in Title IV of the Higher Education Act (HEA), as amended.
+As a degree granting institution, Thaddeus Stevens College of Technology earned and maintains accreditation through its quality assurances indicative of institutional and educational effectiveness and improvement that is obtained through a stringent evaluative peer review process.
+Compliance in meeting the seven accreditation standards and 15 requirements of affiliation is evident in the policies, processes, and procedures that guide our institution in fulfilling its mission, values, and goals associated with our student learning outcomes and operational behavior.

-Student participation, performance, and evaluation have been and will continue to be a critical element in assuring the College continues to meet the standards for accreditation and safeguarding a student's opportunity to apply for loans and grants issued by the federal government.
-For these reasons, students of Thaddeus Stevens College of Technology are required to participate in critical assessments and evaluations, such as, but not limited to, the following: National Occupational Competencies Institute Assessment (NOCTI): Technical program pre-test measures technical competencies of students newly enrolled in a program of study.
+Student participation, performance, and evaluation have been and will continue to be a critical element in assuring the College continues to meet expectations for accreditation, which safeguards students' opportunity to apply for loans and grants issued by the federal government.
+For these reasons, students of Thaddeus Stevens College of Technology are required to participate in critical assessments and evaluations, such as, but not limited to, the following:

+National Occupational Competencies Institute Assessment (NOCTI): Technical program pre-test measures technical competencies of students newly enrolled in a program of study.
 Technical program post-test measures technical competencies of students completing a program illustrating academic growth over time.